luvnico/CSCI-5828/preview.md

 **1. Define the term essential difficulties as it is used by Brooks.
 Provide background and context with your answer and at least one example of an essential difficulty.**

+As defined by Brooks, essential difficulties are the difficulties inherent in the nature of software, which includes the specification, design and testing of conceptual construct when building software.
+No matter how technique changes, there will still be essential difficulties shown in several ways - they could be conflicts of specifications between different regulations, or the ever-changing needs from clients.

 **2. Define the term accidental difficulties as it is used by Brooks.
 Provide background and context with your answer and at least one example of an accidental difficulty.**

 **3. List and briefly describe the four essential difficulties of developing software systems that Brooks identifies.
 Provide additional examples of each type of the four essential difficulties.**